Our Team

 PhD., BCBA, IBA

 Chana has served as the Program Director of the Hand in Hand Early Childhood Center for the past ten years.
-She has vast expertise with children and adults with Autism and significant behavioral challenges.
-To address unmet needs identified by many families, Chana developed and runs Helping Hands ABA P.C.
-She recently graduated with her PhD in Applied Behavior Analysis and is in the process of publishing research on Acceptance and Commitment Therapy, Parental Stress, and the effects of Parental Stress on Child Behavior.
+She has vast expertise with children and adults with autism and significant behavioral challenges.
+To address unmet needs identified by many families, Chana developed and runs Helping Hands ABA, P.C.
+She graduated with her PhD in Applied Behavior Analysis and went on to conduct research in the areas of Acceptance and Commitment Therapy (ACT) and Parental Stress.

 Rachel King